 For me, diversification is key.
 In addition to producing my own Film and Television concepts, I’m in the thick of creating a culinary empire!
 From my ‘Weeziana Girl All-Purpose Seasoning’ (currently available for purchase online at www.denisejboutte.com) to Heat-&-Eat entrees, there’s a slew of ventures on deck.
 This Fall is going to be a busy one… I’m currently in ATL shooting season 2 of IFC series, “Stan Against Evil” alongside the likes of Dana Gould, John C. McGinley, Janet Varney and have a cookbook, only months away from hitting store shelves, right in time for Holiday gift giving!

-All that is in addition to several concepts for new shows which could arrive on a TV screen near you soon, including ‘Next Food Network Star’, and a project she has undertaken alongside Chef Jernard Wells – a new cookbook called ‘Southern Modified’.
+All that is in addition to a project she has undertaken alongside Chef Jernard Wells (who appeared on the ‘Next Food Network Star’ show) – a new cookbook called ‘Southern Modified’.
 Wells is from Mississippi, and Denise was happy to ‘cross the border’ to form the partnership.
 The pair will focus on taking Southern-inspired dishes and modifying them for today’s healthier lifestyle.

 The Boutte household certainly seems like a good place to eat, and Denise relishes in reeling off the list of dishes which regularly make it onto the family dining table: “Seafood Stuffed Catfish, Pecan Pralines, Bread Pudding, Spinach Stuffed Tomatoes, Asparagus Pasta, Cornbread Casserole” are all creations which you might see make it into one of her forthcoming cookery projects.